’80 for Brady’: Tom Brady to produce, play himself in film with 4 acclaimed actresses - NewsBreak

 Brady, who announced his retirement on Feb.
 1 after 22 seasons in the NFL, will play himself in “80 for Brady,” according to The Hollywood Reporter .
 He’ll also be producing the film through his production company, 199 Productions.

-“80 for Brady,” reportedly based on a true story, is about four best friends traveling to 2017’s Super Bowl LI to watch Brady and the Patriots beat the Atlanta Falcons in a comeback game for the ages.Coca-Cola is releasing a space-inspired drink: Here’s what it tastes like
+“80 for Brady,” reportedly based on a true story, is about four best friends traveling to 2017’s Super Bowl LI to watch Brady and the Patriots beat the Atlanta Falcons in a comeback game for the ages.PBS Kids show ‘Arthur’ comes to an end after 25 seasons

 The four best friends will be played by Jane Fonda, Lily Tomlin, Rita Moreno, and Sally Field, according to the report .
 Brady posted a screenshot of The Hollywood Report’s piece to his Instagram story Wednesday, adding the caption “The collab you never expected.”

 During Super Bowl LI, it seemed Brady and the New England Patriots weren’t going to leave with the Lombardi Trophy at halftime as the Falcons lead 21-3.
 By a stroke of greatness (or GOAT-ness, if you will), Brady and the Patriots went on to win , 34-28 in overtime.
-As if that comeback wasn’t enough, this was also the first time the Super Bowl went into overtime, according to ESPN .Snoop Dogg to appear at Las Colonias Park
+As if that comeback wasn’t enough, this was also the first time the Super Bowl went into overtime, according to ESPN .Son of ‘Lizard Lick Towing’ star fatally shot in North Carolina

 In addition to his accolades on the field, Brady has acted before – he has appeared in “Ted 2,” “Saturday Night Live,” “Entourage,” and various other productions .